The Call for Papers for the upcoming Researcher to Reader Conference is OPEN.

 Conference Background

-The Researcher to Reader Conference is a key forum for discussion of international scholarly communications – exploring how academic knowledge is conveyed from the researcher to the reader.
+The Researcher to Reader Conference is a key forum for discussing international scholarly communication and research management – exploring how academic knowledge is conveyed from the researcher to the reader.
 The Conference takes place annually each February and involves around 150-250 participants from all parts of the scholarly communications community, including funders, researchers, research managers, editors, publishers, distributors, technologists and librarians.
 Initially a physical meeting based in London, the Conference was online-only in 2021 and hybrid in 2022 and 2023.
-In 2024 we returned to being a physical event, but we do offer some opportunities for a few contributors to join online, where necessary.
+In 2024, we returned to being a physical event, but we do offer some opportunities for a few contributors to join online, where necessary.
 The Conference has always been designed as a collaborative meeting, and conversation, amongst all the participants (including speakers), and has been successful in maintaining this ethos throughout the online and hybrid experiments.

-The information below provides additional guidance to help potential contributors to put forward a proposal that is likely to be accepted by the Advisory Board.
-We recommend that proposers study this guidance carefully, as it should be helpful in ensuring that a proposal is efficiently and effectively prepared, and has a high chance of inclusion.
+The information below provides additional guidance to help potential contributors submit a proposal likely to be accepted by the Advisory Board.
+We recommend that proposers study this guidance carefully, as it should help ensure a proposal is prepared efficiently and effectively and has a high chance of inclusion.

 The proposal process is carefully designed

-We are also happy, however, for proposers to get in touch with us to informally discuss preliminary ideas or outline proposals prior to final submission.
+We are also happy for proposers to get in touch with us to discuss preliminary ideas or outline proposals informally prior to final submission.

 Topics need to be relevant to our participants

-The Conference covers the full life-cycle of scholarly communications, from the researcher who creates content to the reader who consumes content.
+The Conference covers the full life cycle of research management and scholarly communication, from the researcher who creates content to the reader who consumes it.

-We particularly value topics that are of broad interest across the diverse range of people and organisations that participate in scholarly communication, rather than subjects that focus on one particular silo.
-Our delegates are primarily interested in the interactions between the various parts of the scholarly communications ecosystem, and how different people and organisations can work together more effectively.
+We particularly value topics of broad interest across the diverse range of people and organisations that participate in scholarly communication, rather than subjects that focus on a single silo.
+Our delegates are primarily interested in the interactions among the various parts of the scholarly communications ecosystem and in how different people and organisations can work together more effectively.

 The Conference also values topics that are practical, informative or supported by evidence – we are interested in facilitating what could be done, rather than merely debating what should be done.

-In some years the Advisory Board may publish a list of topics or themes that may be of particular interest, but proposals related to any relevant subjects are welcomed.
+In some years, the Advisory Board may publish a list of topics or themes that may be of particular interest, but proposals related to any relevant subjects are welcome.
 Some of the topics that might be of particular interest in an upcoming Conference include:

 Proposals need to fit our session formats